ckormanyos/real-time-cpp/examples/chapter10_08/readme.md

 # External SPI RAM and Computing 10,001 Digits of Pi

-This advanced example extends available RAM via SPI SRAM chips and uses a Pi Spigot algorithm to compute
+This advanced example extends available RAM via SPI SRAM chips and uses a Pi Spigot algorithm to compute up to approximately
 <img src="https://render.githubusercontent.com/render/math?math=10,001">
-decimal digits
-of the mathematical
-constant <img src="https://render.githubusercontent.com/render/math?math=\pi">,
-showing fascinating memory management iterators, containers and algorithms along the way.
+decimal digits of the mathematical constant <img src="https://render.githubusercontent.com/render/math?math=\pi">, showing fascinating memory management iterators, containers and algorithms along the way.

-This example depicts algorithmic complexity running in a real-world system and highlights the real-time numeric expression of the detailed description of algorithmic complexity in the corresponding book section.
+This example depicts algorithmic complexity running in a real-world system.
+It simultaneously highlights the real-time numeric expression of the very detailed description of algorithmic complexity in the corresponding book section.

 # Application Description

-The famous Pi Spigot algorithm is often used to compute modestly small decimal digits of the mathematical constant
+The famous Pi Spigot algorithm is often used to compute modestly small numbers of decimal digits of the mathematical constant
 <img src="https://render.githubusercontent.com/render/math?math=\pi">.

-A simple expression for a Pi Spigot algorithm for
+A simple expression for a Spigot algorithm for
 <img src="https://render.githubusercontent.com/render/math?math=\pi">
 is provided in Eq.
 6.1, Sect.
 6.1, page 78 of Arndt and Haenel's [Pi Unleashed](https://www.springer.com/gp/book/9783642567353).